bowmanjd/vimtalk/slides/presentation.md

 Notes:

-In 2015, Neovim was released after forking Vim.
+So, in 2015, Neovim was released after forking Vim.
 The reasons for the fork were varied, with primary emphasis on community contribution, modernizing code and structure, and a new plugin system.

 I switched to Neovim a few years ago because of the way it integrated with external languages like Python, Ruby, and Javascript, and because of built in support for language servers -- the Language Server Protocol (LSP)